mrbusche/matthewbusche.com/_posts/2015-07-02-websphere-unable-to-check-if-application-exists.md

   6. Click OK
   7. Click Save

-Step 7 is super important because it requires an additional save than most programs do and I find myself forgetting to do the second confirmation too often.Â After you&#8217;ve added the appropriate permissions redeploy your ear and you should be all set.
+Step 7 is super important because it requires an additional save than most programs do and I find myself forgetting to do the second confirmation too often.
+After you&#8217;ve added the appropriate permissions redeploy your ear and you should be all set.

 Full stack trace of the error I was getting

     [INFO] No custom module-to-server mappings found -- using default configuration.